ShaheenHossain/eagle-12.1/doc/reference/security.rst

 .. _reference/security:

 ================
-Security in Eagle ERP
+Security in Eagle
 ================

-Aside from manually managing access using custom code, Eagle ERP provides two main data-driven mechanisms to manage or restrict access to data.
+Aside from manually managing access using custom code, Eagle provides two main data-driven mechanisms to manage or restrict access to data.

 Both mechanisms are linked to specific users through *groups*: a user belongs